|Welcome to the Halesworth Website|

 The shops in Halesworth are a treat!
 Shopping like it used to be.
 A good range of shops, many independently owned, selling everyday items plus local meats, food and produce, clothing, stationery, gifts, wholefoods, home brew items, electricals, antiques, fruit and veg, books, carpets.
 Professional services are here too - opticians, solicitors, dentists and more - and plenty of opportunities for a sit down and refreshments.

-At the other end of Thoroughfare is the splendid library and it is then just a few minutes walk to The Cut Arts Centre - performing arts in a converted Maltings.
+At one end of Thoroughfare is Bridge Street and the splendid library and it is then just a few minutes walk to The Cut Arts Centre - performing arts in a converted Maltings.
 In the Autumn the annual two-week long Halesworth Arts Festival presents the majority of their events here.
 To know what's on in Halesworth and the surrounding area all year round go to the Blythweb Calendar.

 Steeped in the history of brewing, malting and agriculture, Halesworth in modern times is a wonderful mix of old buildings and new, where local people have the advantages of the twenty-first century while secure in the roots of the past.